-Sole Member has standing to bring claims involving its rights under the Articles and Bylaws.
+Any person/group/entity "materially affected" by an ICANN action or inaction in violation of ICANN's Articles of Incorporation and/or Bylaws shall have the right to file a complaint under the Independent Review Processes and seek redress.
+They must do so within [number of days to be determined by IRP Sub Group] days of becoming aware of the alleged violation and how it allegedly affects them.
+The Sole Member has standing to bring claims involving its rights under the Articles and Bylaws.
 Issues relating to joinder and intervention will be determined by the IRP Sub Group, assisted by experts and the initial Standing Panel, based on consultation with the community.

+Community Independent Review Process

-- 7. Community IRP: The CCWG-Accountability recommends giving the community, as described in Section 5.1, the right to have standing with the IRP.
-In such cases, ICANN will bear the costs associated with the Standing Panel, although the IRP Sub Group may recommend filing or other fees to the extent necessary to prevent abuse of the process. - 8.
-Exclusions; ccTLD Delegation/Redelegation: In their letter dated 15 April 2015, the CWG-Stewardship-Stewardship indicated "any appeal mechanism developed by the CCWG-Accountability should not cover ccTLD delegation/redelegation issues as these are expected to be developed by the ccTLD community through the appropriate processes".
-As requested by the CWG-Stewardship, decisions regarding ccTLD delegations or revocations would be excluded from standing, until relevant appeal mechanisms have been developed by the ccTLD community, in coordination with other parties. - 9.
-Exclusions; Numbering Resources: The Address Supporting Organization has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP.
-As requested by the ASO, decisions regarding numbering resources would be excluded from standing. - 10.
-Standard of Review: The IRP Panel, with respect to a particular IRP, shall decide the issue(s) presented based on their own independent interpretation of the ICANN Articles and Bylaws in the context of applicable governing law.
+The CCWG-Accountability recommends giving the community the right to have standing with the Independent Review Process.
+In such cases, ICANN will bear the costs associated with the Standing Panel, although the IRP Sub Group may recommend filing or other fees to the extent necessary to prevent abuse of the process.

+Exclusions: ccTLD Delegation/Redelegation

+In its letter dated 15 April 2015, the CWG-Stewardship indicated that "any appeal mechanism developed by the CCWG-Accountability should not cover ccTLD delegation/redelegation issues as these are expected to be developed by the ccTLD community through the appropriate processes".

+As requested by the CWG-Stewardship, decisions regarding ccTLD delegations or revocations would be excluded from standing, until the ccTLD community, in coordination with other parties, has developed relevant appeals mechanisms.

+Exclusions: Numbering Resources

+The Address Supporting Organization has likewise indicated that disputes related to Internet number resources should be out of scope for the Independent Review Process.
+As requested by the Address Supporting Organization (ASO), decisions regarding numbering resources would be excluded from standing.

+Standard of Review

+The Independent Review Process Panel, with respect to a particular Independent Review Process, shall decide the issue(s) presented based on their own independent interpretation of the ICANN Articles and Bylaws in the context of applicable governing law.
 The standard of review shall be an objective examination as to whether the complained-of action exceeds the scope of ICANN's Mission and/or violates ICANN's Articles and Bylaws.
-Decisions will be based on each IRP panelist's assessment of the merits of the claimant's case.
-The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts. - 11.
-Composition of Panel; Expertise: Significant legal expertise, particularly international law, corporate governance, and judicial systems/dispute resolution/arbitration.
+Decisions will be based on each Independent Review Process Panelist's assessment of the merits of the claimant's case.
+The Panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.

+Composition of Panel and Expertise

+Significant legal expertise, particularly international law, corporate governance, and judicial systems/dispute resolution/arbitration is necessary.
 Panelists should also possess expertise, developed over time, about the DNS and ICANN's policies, practices, and procedures.
-At a minimum, panelists should receive training on the workings and management of the domain name system.
+At a minimum, Panelists should receive training on the workings and management of the Domain Name System (DNS).
 Panelists must have access to skilled technical experts upon request.
 In addition to legal expertise and a strong understanding of the DNS, panelists may confront issues where highly technical, civil society, business, diplomatic, and regulatory skills are needed.
-To the extent that individual panelists have one or more of these areas of expertise, the process must ensure that this expertise is available upon request.
+To the extent that individual Panelists have one or more of these areas of expertise, the process must ensure that this expertise is available upon request.

+Diversity

-Diversity: English as primary working language with provision of translation services for claimants as needed.
-Reasonable efforts will be taken to achieve cultural, linguistic, gender, and legal tradition diversity, with an aspirational cap on number of panelists from any single region (based on the number of members of the Standing Panel as a whole).
+English will be the primary working language with provision of translation services for claimants as needed.
+Reasonable efforts will be taken to achieve cultural, linguistic, gender, and legal tradition diversity, with an aspirational cap on number of Panelists from any single region (based on the number of members of the Standing Panel as a whole).

-13. Size of Panel:
+Size of Panel